The Next Time I Fall

 "The Next Time I Fall" is a song written by Bobby Caldwell and Paul Gordon and recorded by a duet of Peter Cetera and Amy Grant for Cetera's 1986 album Solitude/Solitaire.
 It reached number one on Billboard magazine's Hot 100 and Adult Contemporary chart and was nominated for a Grammy Award for Best Pop Performance by a Duo or Group with Vocals.
 In February 2020, it was listed on a Billboard pop music list of top 25 love song duets.

+Upon its release as a single, Cash Box said the Cetera/Grant team achieved "... sparkling results.
+Grant’s harmonies perfectly compliment Cetera’s trademark ballad stylings in this strong duet."